colbrydi/msupelican/content/Blog/PersonalizeYourWebsite.md

 make serve
 ```

-Once you are happy with the changes copy the contents of output to your user.github.io repository and push your changes to github.
+Once you are happy with the changes copy the contents of the ```docs``` directory to your user.github.io repository and push your changes to github.